dialogflow/dialogflow-android-client/README.md

         processButton = (Button) findViewById(R.id.processButton);
         resultTextView = (TextView) findViewById(R.id.resultTextView);
-9. Add a new, empty method to handle the button click:

-        public void listenButtonOnClick(final View view) {}
-10. Return to activity_main.xml and click on the Listen button.
-In the properties pane, set the onClick property to listenButtonOnClick.

 ### Create the AI Service and Listener
 1. Use the MainActivity as the class that will be called when events occur by having it implement the AIListener class.
 Replace the class declaration with this: